taylortabb/magic-conch-shell/README_old.md

 	```
 * When you get to the "Configure a Developer Project and Account Settings" step, you'll want to import the magic-conch-shell project we created before.
 Ideally, follow the instructions for Python 3.

-Note: If the installer takes more than 5 minutes creating wheels for grpcio (in the "Get the package" step), stop the installation (ctrl+c) and install grpcio independent from the SDK ```pip3 install grpcio==1.9.1``` then ```python -m pip install google-assistant-sdk[samples]```  -->
+Note: If the installer takes more than 5 minutes creating wheels for grpcio (in the "Get the package" step), stop the installation (ctrl+c) and install grpcio independent from the SDK ```pip3 install grpcio==1.9.1``` then ```python -m pip install google-assistant-sdk[samples]```

 ### Google Cloud SDK Installation (Optional)

-**This step is very very optional-- I've already included the synthesized audio files from Cloud Text-To-Speech API, so you only need to do this step if you want to play around with TTS API yourself, or if you want to experiment with other GCP tools.**
+**This step is optional-- I've already included the synthesized audio files from Cloud Text-To-Speech API, so you only need to do this step if you want to play around with TTS API yourself, or if you want to experiment with other GCP tools.**

 To use Text-to-Speech API, we'll need to install Google Cloud SDK.
 Google has a reallyy straightforward quickstart guide you can follow [here](https://cloud.google.com/sdk/docs/quickstart-linux).
 You just need to do from the start of "Before you begin" to the end of "Initialize the SDK."